chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

     Expected results:

-    - Regression test data matches.                                                                     :
+    - Regression test data matches.                                                                     :Pass
-    - Sign-up page renders as expected.                                                                 :
+    - Sign-up page renders as expected.                                                                 :Pass
-    - The sign-up functionality allows new users to create an account with valid information.           :
+    - The sign-up functionality allows new users to create an account with valid information.           :Pass
-    - The sign-up functionality prevents users from creating an account with an Username that           : is already in use.
+    - The sign-up functionality prevents users from creating an account with an Username that           :Pass is already in use.
-    - The sign-up functionality enforces a minimum password complexity.                                 :
+    - The sign-up functionality enforces a minimum password complexity.                                 :Pass
-    - The sign-up functionality validates the presence of all required fields.                          :
+    - The sign-up functionality validates the presence of all required fields.                          :Pass
-    - The system successfully creates a new user account and redirects the user to the appropriate      : landing page or sends a confirmation Username, as per the application's workflow.
+    - The system successfully creates a new user account and redirects the user to the appropriate      :Pass landing page or sends a confirmation Username, as per the application's workflow.
-    - All unit tests related to sign-up functionality with valid information pass.                      :
+    - All unit tests related to sign-up functionality with valid information pass.                      :Pass

 ---